fpetrola/dragome/t2/callback-evictor.md

 ----------
 ##What does Callback Evictor is?
 Callback-evictor is a tool that helps you to get rid of async callbacks hell.

-It's acchieved using continuation techniques combined with dynamic proxies capabilities.
+Using continuation techniques combined with dynamic proxies capabilities, this module transforms any asynchronous call to a sync one with no special modification to your source code.
 Instead of start creating nested callbacks, you can make sync services calls and it'll be converted to async internally.

 ###What's the problem with callbacks?
 ####Take a look at callback hell..